 The Foreign Account Tax Compliance Act (FATCA) is a legislation enacted by the United States (US) to ensure that all US citizens living overseas as well as US tax residents comply with the US tax laws.

 Australia and the US have signed an agreement to implement FATCA.
 Under this agreement, Australia Financial Institutes are required to report to the Australian Taxation Office, not to the US Internal Revenue Services.
 This ensures that both countries’ tax laws are effectively enforced.
-For more information on FATCA, please click on the button below:
+For more information on FATCA, please see here.

 Regardless, it is still important to note that there are certain residency requirements imposed by the ATO on anyone who wants to set up and manage an SMSF.
 For more information on the residency requirements, please see here.